Keyboard shortcuts

 consequences {

-benefits "Strong consistency, ACID transactions",
+benefits "Strong consistency, ACID transactions, team expertise, mature tooling"

 }